 While all Middle Eastern countries have desert and arid climates, Turkey has diverse climate systems ranging from the Mediterranean to Oceanic climate systems.

 The landscape of Turkey is also totally different from the Middle East.
-In Turkey, the landscape resembles Greece, Spain and Italy, and Southern France.
+The landscape and climate of Turkey are similar to Greece, Spain, Italy, and Southern France.

 Just an interesting fact here, camels are not native animals of Turkey, as shown in several James Bond movies.

 Today, only several hundred camels live in Turkey because, after the industrialization of Turkey, Camels are no longer needed as work animals.

 The only reason that camels are present in Turkey is for Camel Wrestling Festivals and Camel Beauty Contests.